jmshea/jupytercards/README.md

 * **If you test the keyboard controls, please add your feedback to the related Issue, or email me/tweet at me.**

-## Notes on JSON File Format
+## Card Data
+Jupyter Cards is designed to load card data from a remote or local JSON file; card data may also be loaded directly from a Python variable -- see more further below.

 The JSON file should contain a single JSON array of JSON objects.
-Each JSON object should have two keys that will be utilized:
+Each JSON object must have the following two keys:
 * "front": a string containing the text to be shown on the **front** of the card
 * "back": a string containing the text to be shown on the **back** of the card

+In addition, each JSON object *may* have the following optional key:
+* "topic": a string that identifies a topic that can be used to choose a subset of cards in a file

 Although using JSON objects for each flashcard is overkill, this model was chosen to support future extensions to this library.

+Cards can also be specified as a Python list of dictionaries with the same keys.

 ## JupyterLite